 Payoffs like these will make the audience feel like they’re watching complete pieces and this is what creates good episodes instead of just good seasons.

-6. Use the three parts of the spectrum
+6. Use the three parts of the continuum

 Imagine there’s a line running through everything that’s narrative.
 One one side of the line is the real and the literal: that’s drama.
 On the other side of the line there’s symbolism and bright colors and the abstract: that’s art.
 Where these two meet in the middle is comedy.